OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 ### Octopus Server Pod affinity {#server-pod-affinity}

 For a greater degree of reliability, [Pod anti-affinity rules](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) are used in the Stateful Set to ensure Octopus pods are not placed onto the same node.
-This ensures the loss of a node does not bring down the Octopus HIgh Availability cluster.
+This ensures the loss of a node does not bring down the Octopus High Availability cluster.

 ```yml
 affinity: